 With the year 2020 just passing the halfway mark, the stylistically savvy among us have already turned an eye toward 2021’s future home design trends and beyond.
 And while some of today’s looks have long held their own amidst the throngs of passing trends, it’s time to bid adieu to a few that simply won’t have a place in the households of tomorrow.
-To add their proficiency to the conversation, we found experts ready to describe which of today’s trends are soon to become a memory.
+To add their proficiency to the conversation, we found experts ready to describe which home decorating trends 2021 should kill off forever.
 Let’s see what they, and others, imagine for the homes of our future:

 For anyone considering redecorating their home, picking up a few new pieces of home decor, or perhaps just sprucing up what they already have, it’s important to stay on trend for a contemporary look.
 But how can someone achieve that with everything else on our schedule these days?
 By consulting the experts, of course!
 To keep up with the latest trends in the home design industry, you need look no further than our two featured designers du jour, Jessica Harris and Chelsey Brown.
 These ladies set the standard in what’s to come, and aren’t afraid to share their visions on the future of home decor.